-Ukraine: Russians shift elite units to the new battleground - NewsBreak
+Ukraine: Russians Shift Elite Units to the New Battleground - NewsBreak

 “It will now be difficult for our forces, because our guys in Mariupol were taking (those units) on themselves.
 It is their courage and feat,” he said.

-Danilov also said Kyiv managed to deliver weapons via helicopter at great risk under cover of night to the Mariupol steelworks, which have been bombarded for weeks.
+Danilov also said Kyiv was able to deliver weapons via helicopter at great risk under cover of night to the Mariupol steelworks, which have been bombarded for weeks.

 Putin said Russia gave Ukrainian forces inside the plant the option to surrender, with guarantees to keep them alive, and offered “decent treatment and medical care,” according to an account of a phone call with European Council President Charles Michel, provided by the Kremlin.